 Welcome to our website Jankarihub.
 In this article, we would discuss the list of prime ministers of India from Freedom to the current date.
 Our main purpose to provide free education to all students of India at our website Jankarihub.com.
-We would give the latest prime ministers list and their works along with all prime minister chart.

 Prime Minister’s Serving Periods